top of page

 7. You’ve Tried Coping on Your Own, But It Isn’t Working

-Many people try to “push through” difficult times by keeping busy, distracting themselves, or bottling up emotions.
+Many people try to “push through” difficult times.
+They keep busy, distract themselves, or bottle up emotions.
 While these strategies may help in the short term, they often don’t provide lasting relief.

 If you’ve tried to manage things on your own but still feel stuck, counselling offers tools and support to create lasting change.